December 16, 2017. 11:45 am

 #3 —- A CG customer came up to us and argued his case.
 He insisted that CG only uses coyotes that are found dead or those that are sick and injured (implying that killing them is an act of mercy).
 There’s one thing you learn about activism, and it’s not to waste your energy speaking to people who clearly don’t want to listen.
 Unlike the father in incident 1 who was mortified at what he was hearing, this guy was not going to back down.
 The CG “ethicality” and “humane” marketing ploy had him in its snare.

 #4 —- One woman marched up to us, paraded her fur coat and barked at us about how cheaply we were dressed.
 In her mind, her fur coat made her feel like she wasn’t supporting the “cheap plastic” that we wore.
 In retrospect, I now know that it was typical cognitive dissonance we were witnessing.

-I also realised that she had to physically cross our space to get to wherever she was going.
-She must have foreseen the conversation play out as she strode towards us and figured that she could get out of an uncomfortable situation by playing offence.
+I also realized that she had to physically cross our space to get to wherever she was going.
+She must have foreseen the conversation play out as she strode towards us and figured that she could get out of an uncomfortable situation by playing offense.

 Activism opens your eyes to human nature.

 Sometimes it can feel that humans are all cruel.

 Then you see that moment of realization in their eyes as the layers of lies peel away, and you realize that we’re not a lost cause.
 Re-discovering our humanity and helping others do so is how we can undo the evil we have unleashed on our world.